 The chromosomes of a eukaryotic cell are duplicated before they condense and the cell divides.
 Each chromosome contains two copies called sister chromatids, joined copies of the original chromosome held together by proteins.
 The two sister chromatids are attached by proteins to form a region called the centromere.

-When the cell divides, the sister chromatids separate from each other and are considered individual chromosomes, and they are identical to the original chromosome.
+When the cell divides, the sister chromatids separate from each other and are considered individual chromosomes but identical to the original chromosome.
 During cell division, a chromosome goes to each daughter cell.
 In this way, each daughter cell receives a complete and identical set of chromosomes.

 1. The Cell Cycle